For more Elysium''s Passage Blog Posts, go to

 ‘The play was the pay,’ I said, laughing.
 ‘Indeed, wouldn’t it be delightful if all life could remain that inspiring.’

 ‘With that aside, what motivated you to go the full distance to earn a PhD.
-I’m sure that’s not that’s what most merchant sailors aspire to do with their lives.’
+I’m sure that’s not what most merchant sailors aspire to do with their lives.’

 ‘No, I’m relatively certain most don’t.
 As for me, I’m not sure how long I would have lasted in my academic pursuits if it wasn’t for an eccentric physics instructor who inspired me to pursue a degree in philosophy.
-I could never figure him out and still haven’t, yet perhaps more than anyone else I met on campus, he changed my attitude and direction in life at such a crucial time.
+I could never figure him out and still haven’t, yet more than anyone else I met on campus, he changed my attitude and direction in life at such a crucial time.

 ‘He claimed he hailed from Portugal; however, he didn’t look or sound particularly Portuguese.
 If anything, he reminded me of the physicist Richard Feynman, with his cool and witty raconteur, both in appearance and affection for bongo drums.